andamira/medula/README.md

 	bower install
 	```

-1. Configure your theme dirname in `/src/sass/_dependencies.scss`
+1. Configure your themes' directory name for the server in: `/src/sass/_dependencies.scss`

+	e.g.: `mytheme`

 1. You can compile the the project with `gulp --dev` during development and `gulp` for production

-1. Copy (or symlink) the `src/` dir to the WordPress themes dir using the same dirname you configured before.
+1. Copy (or symlink) the `theme/` directory to the WordPress themes directory , using for the target directory name the same name you configured before.

-1. Make changes and start developing.
+	e.g.: `cp -r theme ~/www/wordpress/wp-content/themes/mytheme`

+1. Make changes, compile, see the result, develop websites.

 ## Contributing

-_This project is still going through many changes.
-But Feel free to [submit bugs & fixes](https://github.com/andamira/osea/issues)._
+_This project is still going through many many changes.
+But feel free to [submit bugs & fixes](https://github.com/andamira/osea/issues)._

 ## Main TODO Points